 Bland and tasteless foods form the foundation of the diet such as mashed vegetables and blended foods.
 Nose clipping is advised as a method to reduce the taste of other more tasty foods and is regarded as a way to gain ‘credit’ for eating bland tasting food.

-No other foods are specifically recommended other than fruit as snacks although Roberts does mention the importance of low glycemic index foods.
+No other foods are specifically advised other than fruit as snacks although Roberts does mention the importance of low glycemic index foods.

 Sample Diet Plan